 - Not sure about the corn?
 We like the sweet crunch it adds, but it can also be left out.

-- Use whatever toppings you like – diced tomatoes, fresh jalapenos, homemade guacamole, sour cream…the sky is the limit!
+- Use whatever toppings you like – diced tomatoes, fresh jalapenos, cilantro, sour cream…the sky is the limit!

 More Tex-Mex Favorites: